 Shit, I have more camera bags than Kim Kardashian has Coach bags.

 Visit my Store to see all the gear I own and use and the cost of all.
 Trust me it’s an expensive hobby.

 Now, I know what you thinking:

-“If your so bad with money then why the hell are WE here?”
+“If you’re so bad with money then why the hell are WE here?”

 Right, well despite all of my money woes and what people (my mother) may think.
 When it comes to saving money for travel, I’ve always been good at that.
 I’ve never put any travel costs on my credit card that I couldn’t pay back right away with money I saved.

-Hey Danielle, I’m so glad your here.
-Now when I save money I got into the habit of saving a fixed amount that comes off my paycheque biweekly and automatically transferred to a bank with a high interest rate called Tangerine (more info at the bottom).
+- Hey, Danielle, I’m so glad you’re here.
+Now when I save money I got into the habit of saving a fixed amount that comes off my paycheque biweekly and automatically transferred to a bank with a high-interest rate called Tangerine (more info at the bottom).
 Since Tangerine is not my regular everyday bank money gets saved in an out of sight out of mind fashion.

 Hey, Chris!
 This is an excellent plan and I actually do something similar – the American version.
 I started my travel fund years ago with Ally Bank.
 Ally Bank is one of my top picks for U.S. travel-friendly banks.
 Ally Bank offers high-interest rates (higher than most) and I don’t have to worry about monthly service charges or account balance minimums.

 Also, since I complete most of my travel-related transactions online, having an online bank is convenient.
 Every pay period, I set aside a specific amount of money for travel in my travel fund.
 This is all done automatically through my employer via direct deposit.
 Although autosaving is great, I urge you not to stop there.

 - How do we create a plan to save?